iscc/iscc-specs/docs/specification.md

 ## Definitions

-Base Metadata
+Basic Metadata:
 : 	Minimal set of required metadata about the digital media object that is identified by an ISCC.

-Character
+Character:
 :	Throughout this specification a **character** is meant to be interpreted as one Unicode code point.
 This also means that due to the structure of Unicode a character is not necessarily a full glyph but might be a combining accent or similar.

-Digital Media Object
+Digital Media Object:
 :	A blob of raw bytes with some media type specific encoding.

+Extended Metadata:
+:	Metadata that is not encoded within the ISCC but may be supplied together with the ISCC.

-Generic Media Type
+Generic Media Type:
 :	A basic content type such as plain text in a normalized and *generic* ([UTF-8](https://en.wikipedia.org/wiki/UTF-8)) encoding format.

-ISCC
+ISCC:
 :	International Standard Content Code

-ISCC Code
+ISCC Code:
 :	The printable text encoded representation of an ISCC

-ISCC Digest
+ISCC Digest:
 :	The raw binary data of an ISCC

 ## Introduction